bossNilac/WareWise/docs/development.md

 ### **Stage 11: Deployment & Maintenance**
 1. Package the **server** as an executable JAR or service:
-- Runs on a dedicated machine with Oracle SQL.
+- Runs on a dedicated machine with Postgre SQL.
 2. Package **Admin Console** (TUI/GUI) and **Client GUI** as separate JARs for each user group.
 3. Provide **user documentation**:
 - Admin guide (commands, server config).